It's official: Southern 500 to host limited fans

-DARLINGTON, S.C. -- The Southern 500, which starts 6 p.m.
+DARLINGTON, S.C. — The Southern 500, which starts 6 p.m.
 Sept.
 6 at Darlington Raceway to start this year’s NASCAR Cup playoffs, will host limited fans.
 It's not known how many fans, exactly, at this point.
-Also, according to a track news release, additional information on camping will be made available to fans in the near future.
+Also, according to a track media advisory, additional information on camping will be made available to fans in the near future.

-"The Southern 500 is a time-honored tradition in motorsports, so we look forward to creating new NASCAR Cup Series Playoff memories with fans returning to Darlington Raceway," track president Kerry Tharp stated in a news release.
+"The Southern 500 is a time-honored tradition in motorsports, so we look forward to creating new NASCAR Cup Series Playoff memories with fans returning to Darlington Raceway," track President Kerry Tharp stated in a media advisory.
 "After successfully hosting the sport's return to competition in May, the track Too Tough to Tame will be ready to welcome fans back for a safe race experience."

 The reduced number of fans for this race will be in accordance with public health officials and local, state and federal authorities, as well as related safety protocols and procedures.
 To ensure social distancing between groups, fans who have already purchased tickets to the Southern 500 will be re-seated in new locations, as comparable as possible to original seats, with lower ticket pricing applied.